Master in International Studies' Comprehensive Examinations

 This theory further explained that all knowledge is ideationally interconnected.
 Rejecting that there are “no facts” about the world only ideas are existing.
 Khomeini’s velayat e-faqih plus Islam is equals to an idea that displayed a politically constructed Iranian politics and its views to the world.
 Some of the norms, mores, and folkways were gradually modified.
 Even a social construction about the family, the roles of men and women were constructively altered basing on Shites traditions with additional teachings from Khomeini.

-The election in Iran is a global concern because the result of it might change how the Iranians conceive its relations to the world, particularly to the US, Israel, and to the Arab world.
-The US and Israel’s securitization of Iran’s nuclear energy is a major issue and debated among IR scholars.
-Israel is consistent in delivering its ‘speech act’ that Iran is an existential threat to the Israeli’s nationhood or survival and to the peace process with the Palestinian people (Barry Buzan and Olan Waever, the Copenhagen Securitization framework).
+Iran is a global concern because the result of it might change how the Iranians conceive its relations to the world, particularly to the US, , and to the Arab world.
+The Israel US and Israel’s securitization of ’s nuclear energy is a major issue and debated among IR scholars.
+Iran Israel is consistent in delivering its ‘speech act’ that is an existential threat to the Israeli’s nationhood or survival and to the peace process with the Palestinian people (Barry Buzan and Olan Waever, the Copenhagen Securitization framework).
+Iran

+West Bank.
 Therefore, the Iranian election underlines the complexities attached in its political and power struggle in the region.
-Not only in the region, world powers have interests in the Iranian politics, i.e., the US diplomatic engagement with Iran on nuclear issue, China as the biggest consumer of Iranian oil and gas, and Russia’s military commitment with Iran (that if it is attacked, Russia will compel a ‘Second strike’ target to the attacker) – this is also embodied in the provisions of the Shanghai Cooperation Organization (SCO).
+Not only in the region, world powers have interests in the Iranian politics, i.e., the US diplomatic engagement with Iran on nuclear issue, China as the biggest consumer of Iranian oil and gas, and Russia’s military commitment with Iran (that if it is attacked, Russia will compel a ‘Second strike’ .